Vinniciuslopes/love-running/README.md

 - Github was used to deploying this page.
   - In the github repository, navigate to setting tab.
-  - On the left side there are several items, scroll down and click on page.
+  - On the left side there are several items, scrolled  down and click on page.
-  - Looked for branch and selecte main.
+  - Looked for branch and selected main.

 The link can be found here -https://github.com/Vinniciuslopes/love-running.git